jmoussa/spotify-visualizer/README.md

 >> python data.py
 ```

+Open resulting files in `html/` folder in a browser tab and view the charts

 ## Spotify's Documentation
 To get more details on what the Y axis means on some of the graphs
 look [here](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) at Spotify's developer documentation.